luxeCMS/luxe/CONTRIBUTING.md

 ### Branch & Development Workflow

-1. Create a new branch from `main`:
+1. Create a new branch from `develop`:

    ```shell
    git checkout -b feat/my-feature